-Make sure you call up each roadhouse to double check availability, including any extra rules.
-The motel rooms are generally quite basic, nothing fancy on offer!
-As the number of pet-friendly rooms are limited, it’s best to book in advance.
+Make sure you call up each roadhouse to double check availability, including any extra rules, then make a booking.
+The motel rooms along the Nullarbor are generally quite basic, nothing fancy on offer!
+As the number of pet-friendly rooms are limited, it’s always best to book in advance.

 Most of the roadhouses also offer campgrounds for caravans and tents.
 As far as I’m aware, all are pet-friendly.
 Usually both powered and unpowered sites are on offer, but most roadhouses don’t have water facilities, so fill up your water tank before driving across.

 Probably the nicest campground is in Eucla, 12km from the border on the Western Australian side.
 Due to restrictions entering WA after recently visiting regional Victoria (before Covid border restrictions ended), we instead spent the night in Border Village, which isn’t that nice but is at least cheap.
 Hot showers cost an extra $2 per person.

 There’s also plenty of free camping along the Eyre Highway.
 If you have the WikiCamps app, you’ll see that there’s many pins for rough campsites.
 Only a few of the proper rest areas have toilets, with no facilities at other sites.
 Many of the locations can be quite windswept.

 Dog-Friendly Stops Along the Nullarbor